Home rehabilitation loans for low-income residents

 Townhome and condo association loans

 Townhome and condominium associations that need help financing improvements to common areas can petition the City of St. Louis Park to create a housing improvement area (HIA).
 The HIA enables the city to provide a low-interest loan that is repaid over a 10- to 15-year period through fees paid by the homeowners with their real estate taxes.
 The association must show that it is unable to obtain a loan through conventional sources.
-View the HIA fact sheet and application for additional details, or contact Marney Olson, assistant housing supervisor, at firstname.lastname@example.org.
+For more information contact Marney Olson, assistant housing supervisor, at firstname.lastname@example.org.

 Remodeling advisor service